galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: Acknowledgements

 \section{Acknowledgements}

-CM warmly thanks Adrian Price-Whelan and Ana Bonaca for their helpful comments, feature requests and encouragement; Mauro Cabrera for help with data extraction, as well as Pau Ramos, and Alex Drlica-Wagner for feature corrections on DES streams and Antonio Sollima, Zhen Yuan, Khyati Malhan, Guillaume Thomas and Rodrigo Ibata for kindly sharing supplementary data that allowed for the implementation of several stream tracks.
+CM warmly thanks Adrian Price-Whelan, Ana Bonaca, Robyn Sanderson, Pau Ramos and Ting Li for their helpful comments, feature requests and encouragement; Mauro Cabrera for help with data extraction, as well as Alex Drlica-Wagner and Nora Shipp for feature corrections on DES streams and Antonio Sollima, Zhen Yuan, Khyati Malhan, Guillaume Thomas and Rodrigo Ibata for kindly sharing supplementary data that allowed for the implementation of several stream tracks.
 This project was developed in part at the 2019 Santa Barbara \Gaia\ Sprint, hosted by the Kavli Institute for Theoretical Physics at the University of California, Santa Barbara.
 This research was supported in part at KITP by the Heising-Simons Foundation and the National Science Foundation under Grant No. NSF PHY-1748958.
-This research was partly supported by funding from the MIA program and CSIC project C120-347 at Universidad de la Rep\'ublica, Uruguay.
+This research was partly supported by funding from the MIA program, CSIC project C120-347 at Universidad de la Rep\'ublica, Uruguay and project FCE\_1\_2021\_1\_167524 from the Fondo Clemente Estable of the Agencia Nacional de Innovaci\'on e Investigaci\'on (ANII).

 \emph{Software:} astropy \citep{astropy2018}, gala \citep{gala}, matplotlib \citep{mpl}, numpy \citep{numpy}, scipy \citep{scipy2001}, jupyter \citep{jupyter2016}, and TOPCAT \citep{Topcat2005,Stilts2006}